Positions and Lab Life

 Undergraduate research assistants (RAs)

-We are currently recruiting highly motivated undergraduate RAs.
+We are allays accepting applications from undergraduate RAs and admit students on a rolling basis, as space or need arises.
 Students willing to commit to ~15 hours per week of lab work can earn 5 credits via Psyc 194.

 Interested undergraduates should read about our research on this website and maybe a paper or two.
 If the work sounds interesting and you want to apply, please fill out the following form so we can get to know a bit about you.
 Undergraduate RA application form